• Nutrition

 • Helps with weight loss

-• Can provide a low impact exercise, ideal for those with joint pain
+• It can provide a low-impact exercise, ideal for those with joint pain

 • Easy for interval training